 To help develop infrastructure that serves both people and planet

 Inadequate transportation and energy networks, a lack of basic sanitation facilities and insufficient communication infrastructure still affect the well-being of billions of people.
-The G20’s Infrastructure Hub values the global infrastructure investment gap at $15 trillion until 2040.
+According to the G20’s Global Infrastructure Hub, the world is facing a USD 15 trillion gap between projected investment and the demand for adequate global infrastructure by 2040.
+An additional USD 2.7 trillion would be necessary to meet Paris Agreement targets by 2030.
 It is therefore imperative to invest more in infrastructure which lays the very foundation on which societies can build the prospects of a more prosperous and inclusive future.
 At the same time, it is becoming increasingly clear that infrastructure can also incur negative effects on people and planet, including through involuntary resettlements or climate change.
 In both positive ways and negative, infrastructure touches upon all dimensions of sustainability: economic, institutional, social and environmental.
 Without the right infrastructure in place, the international community will thus be unable to meet the goals it set itself with the 2030 Agenda and Paris Agreement.

 Scaling innovations to meet the sustainable infrastructure implementation challenge